yusukeurakami/Neato-TX2-ROS/README.md

 <a name="drivingtest"></a>
 ### 4.Driving command test

-Let's control the Neato robot manually through the USB port.
-First, we need the "screen" pkg.
+Let's control the Neato robot manually through the USB port.First, we need the "screen" pkg.

 ```bash
 $ sudo apt update